Hometown: Wilmette, Illinois

 College: University of Michigan

 As an Overland student, I participated in the Blue Ridge Explorer, Yellowstone Teton Explorer, and Language & Service Costa Rica.

 Originally from Wilmette, Illinois, I graduated from the University of Michigan in 2016 with a dual degree in biopsychology and Spanish.
 I was a recipient of the Jean Fairfax Academic scholarship and graduated with honors.
 As a proud Wolverine, I was a tour guide and loved showing prospective students around campus.
 I was involved in Impact Dance, a student-organized dance group that performed every semester, as well as Dance Marathon, a non-profit organization that raises money to support pediatric rehabilitation programs at local hospitals.
 I studied abroad in Buenos Aires, Argentina, where I took classes at the local university, taught English to low-income students and ate countless empanadas.
 Since graduating, I have been living and working in Breckenridge Colorado.
 I work in adaptive recreational therapy leading outdoor programs and ski lessons for those with cognitive and physical disabilities.
 One of my biggest accomplishments has been guiding a man with no sight up a 14,000-foot peak.

-In 2016 and 2017, I led Language & Service Costa Rica, and in 2018, Field Studies Patagonia.
+In 2016 and 2017, I led Language & Service Costa Rica; in 2018, Field Studies Patagonia; and in 2019, I supported trips in the field.
 I love leading for Overland because the trips provide students with opportunities to grow, challenge themselves and make lifelong friends in the world’s most beautiful settings.